yanfeng98/fork-openr/preprocess/README.md

   -h, --help               show this help message and exit -t, --step-tag STEP_TAG  Step tag.
 Default: \n\n\n\n\n -s, --suffix SUFFIX      Suffix appended to FILE for the output path.
 Default: new
-      --add-step-prefix    Prepend "Step i: " to each step.
-PRM800K only --neutral-is-bad     Treat `neutral` as negative labels for PRM800K.
-PRM800K only
 ```

 ## Datasets